smdocs/design/papers/Design-a-key-stage-of-product-lifecycle.md

 5. Able to navigate interdependencies across roles, activities, and levels – Example: Can you foresee what’s going to be needed from different groups (Finance, Support, Facilities, Development, Ops, Product, etc.) and who in those teams need to be kept up-to-date with ongoing events?
 6. Recognize the need to learn new ways to adapt – Example: Will you know when it’s time to include new items in training incoming engineers, as failure scenarios and ways of working change in the organization and infrastructure?

+- Monitoring
+This is knowing what to look for, and dealing with the critical in systems.
+Not just the mechanics of servers and networks and applications, but monitoring in the organizational sense.
+Anomaly detection and metrics collection and alerting are obviously part of this, and should be familiar to anyone expecting their web application to be operable.

+But in addition to this, we’re talking as well about meta-metrics on the operations and activities of both infrastructure and staff.

+Things like:

+1. How might an team measure its cognitive load during an outage, in order to detect when it is drifting?
+2. Are there any gaps that appear in a team’s coordinative or collaborative abilities, over time?
+3. Can the organization detect when there are goal conflicts (example: accelerating production schedules in the face of creeping scope) quickly enough to make them explicit and do something about them?
+4. What leading or lagging indicators could you use to gauge whether or not the performance demand of a team is beyond what could be deemed “normal” for the size and scale it has?
+5. How might you tell if a team is becoming complacent with respect to safety, when incidents decrease? (“We’re fine!
+Look, we haven’t had an outage for months!”)
+6. How can you confirm that engineers are being ramped up adequately to being productive and adaptive in a team?

 #### Resources
 1. [](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=17&ved=0ahUKEwicncnEhc_TAhVI04MKHZU1DaI4ChAWCE0wBg&url=https%3A%2F%2Fwww.unf.edu%2F~broggio%2Fcen6016%2Fclassnotes%2F1-SoftwareEngineeringandBestPractices.ppt&usg=AFQjCNE1AymHU77LZBIGOWFNxfCOBo179A&cad=rja)